 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
 Catholic children who live in an associated parish (or part Parish), (see notes 3&4) - 3.
-Catholic children who attend an associated Catholic primary school - 4.
+Catholic children who attend an associated Catholic primary school, - 4.
 Other Catholic children. (see note 3) - 5.
 Other looked after and previously looked after children. (see note 2) - 6.
 Other Children who attend an associated primary school - 7.
 Any other children

-Within each of the categories listed above, the following provision
+Within each of the categories listed above, the following provisions will be applied in the following order.

-- (i) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application - (ii) Within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above. (see note 5)
+- (i) The attendance of a brother or sister at the school at the time of enrolment will increase the priority of an application within each category so that the application will be placed at the top of the category in which the application is made after children in (1) above (see note 5). - (ii) The children of staff will be given increased priority within each category so that the application will be placed at the top of the category in which the application is made after children in (i) above (see note 10).